b-karl/KBIC65/build_log.md

 - Put the keyboard on a soft desk mat.
 - Fill up hollow spaces in the keyboard with foam, rubber or some other material.
 Foam makes most sense usually since it probably has the least impact on the flexibility and motion of the plate and thus the give with each keystroke.
 - Use a softer plate material, aluminum is usually considered OK among metal but brass and steel might cause ping sounds.
-- Band-aid mod stabilizers and possibly crimp tube mod them.
+- Band-aid mod stabilizers and possibly shrink tube mod them.
 - Lube stabilizers
 - Lube switches